digitalutsc/recogito_integration/README.md

  - Annotate non-field elements on the page by adding its HTML attributes

 ### Configuration
 The config is located in `/admin/config/development/recogito_integration`.
 To allow any form of annotation, please scroll down and select a vocabulary (preferably a new vocabulary) to allow the module to function.
+The configuration is straightforward, if you like to have a content type to be annotatable, simply check the checkbox for that type and pick the fields to be annotatable.

 ### Tag Profiling
 - Go to the Vocabulary that is set in the config for tags